msupply-foundation/msupply_docs/content/docs/replenishment/outbound_returns.md

 #### Select a Supplier

 1. In the `Suppliers` window, you will be presented with a list of available suppliers.
-You can select your supplier from the list or you can type as much of a supplier name.
+You can select your supplier from the list or you can type as much of a supplier name as you want.

 <div class="imagetitle">
 In the below example, we are wanting to return stock to <b>Kamo Regional Warehouse</b>.